Main content

 Living side by side: Morocco鈥檚 Jews and Muslims

-Exploring close neighbourly relations between these two Abrahamic faiths in Morocco.
+Exploring close neighbourly relations between Jews and Muslims in Morocco.

-Relations between Jews and Muslims in Morocco have historically been strong unlike elsewhere in North Africa and the Middle East.
+Relations between Jews and Muslims in Morocco have historically been strong 鈥 a coexistence that is frequently contrasted with tensions elsewhere in North Africa and the Middle East.
 Although now relatively small, Morocco鈥檚 vibrant Jewish community is still regarded as an important part of the country鈥檚 history and culture.
 In Casablanca there are a number of functioning synagogues, kosher butchers and Jewish schools.
-More than a million Moroccan Jews now live in Israel and travel freely back and forth between the two countries.
+Around a million Moroccan Jews or Jews of Moroccan descent now live in Israel and travel freely back and forth between the two countries.

 So how has the North African country managed to maintain a peaceful harmony while many other nations in the region have failed?
 And what could unsettle the balance?

-Mike visits the country鈥檚 only Jewish Museum dedicated to preserving Jewish culture, and meet its Muslim curator; and we meet the prominent Jewish Moroccan singer, Maxime Karoutchi, who regularly sings in Arabic and plays at Muslim weddings. 鈥淚t is my culture, my country, my music,鈥 he says. 鈥淲hen I sing, I represent my country.鈥
+We visit the country鈥檚 only Jewish Museum, dedicated to preserving Jewish culture, and meet its Muslim curator who says that 鈥渁s Moroccans, it is our duty to maintain our Jewish heritage.鈥 And we hear from the prominent Jewish Moroccan singer Maxime Karoutchi, who regularly sings in Arabic and plays at Muslim weddings. 鈥淚t is my culture, my country, my music,鈥 he says. 鈥淲hen I sing, I represent my country.鈥

 A CTVC production for 麻豆社 World Service